Ultragamer2010/DofE_bronze_python/README.md

 - Anaconda is going to be my environment manager
 - jupyterjab is going to be my ide (interactive development environment)
 - github is gooing to be my version control system
+- an ide is an application that mostly gives and provides comprehensive facilities to help develop software